TRICKY SOURCING ALERT

 Upma is made from semolina and we’ll take it over rice any day.

 It’s ready in 5 mins with no chopping, so flavourful and much lighter than rice – and veegs!

 The effort in this wonderful side dish, in these more western parts at least, is sourcing the ingredients.

-According to our roving reporter who bought this recipe back with her from a friend in South India, it has to be extra course semolina, and one must, but must, use fresh curry leaves at all times – dried will not do.
+According to my dear friend who bought this recipe back with her from a friend in South India, it has to be extra course semolina, and one must, but must, use fresh curry leaves at all times – dried will not do.
 And you can’t omit the urad dhal either.
-All very well in South India, bit of a mish to find these things here.
-Thankfully we live in hackers.
+All very well in South India, can be a bit of a mish to find these things here.
+We’re lucky to live in hackers.
 They’re not available all the time but when I see them I grab them up – and then I make this.
 Psst, don’t tell her but I’ve used dried leaves more than once and the pan didn’t explode!
 And nor did it impair the flavour, in my book.

-Hopefully you’ll be able to find the extra course semolina and urad dhal (white interior of the split urad bean) at a Turkish food shop, and we’ve also had decent results with just plain old course semolina if you can’t get yer hands on any of the good stuff!
+Hopefully you’ll be able to find the extra course semolina and urad dhal (the white interior of the split urad bean) at a Turkish food shop, we’ve also had decent results with just plain old course semolina if you can’t get yer hands on any of the good stuff!

 5 mins | serves 4 | so easy